-Cut two 9 1/2-inch lengths of the 1 x 3 and two 54 3/4-inch lengths of the 1 x 3 using your miter saw.
+Cut two 9 1/2-inch lengths of the 1 x 3 and two 54 3/4-inch lengths of the 1x3 using your miter saw.
 Use the Kreg Jig to create pocket holes in each end of each length.
 On the shorter lengths, add pocket holes approximately 2 inches in from the end (along one edge).
-On the longer lengths add pocket holes along one edge 2 inches in from the end and spaced 12 inches on center.
+On the longer lengths, add pocket holes along one edge 2 inches in from the end and spaced 12 inches on center.

 Attach the Table Legs

-Cut each of the four 2 x 2s to your desired height.
-For this project, the legs are 25 1/4-inches.
+Cut each of the four 2x2s to your desired height.
+For this project, the legs are 25 1/4 inches.

 Stand the legs on the underside of the table, butting into the skirt.
 Clamp and screw from inside of the skirt with Kreg screws.
 Screw through the pocket holes.

-Create the Cross Trim on Legs
+Create the Cross Trim on the Legs

-Cut four pieces of 2 x 2 at 45 degree angles so both sides are 13 1/2 inches long.
+Cut four pieces of 2x2 at 45-degree angles so both sides are 13 1/2-inches long.
 Mark two lines across each piece, 3/4 inches from the center.
 The lines should be square to the edge of the wood.
-These sections will be cut half way through to join two pieces together to create the cross trim.
+These sections will be cut halfway through to join two pieces together to create the cross trim.

 Build and Attach the Shelf

-Prep Table Surface for Stain and Paint
+Prep the Table Surface for Stain and Paint

 General Finishes Gel Stain makes finishing surfaces quick and easy.
-Apply gel stain with either a brush or rag.
-I wiped on with a rag and also used a rag to wipe off excess stain.
+Apply gel stain with either a brush or rag, and use a rag to wipe off excess stain.

-Add Tacks Around the Table Top Edge
+Add Tacks Around the Tabletop Edge

 Paint the Table with Metallic Paint